statisticalbiotechnology/translong/docs/Logbook.md

 * Worked on transferreing desirable features of Overleaf thesis template to the KTH template
 * Transferred what had previously been written in Overleaf template to KTH template
 * Worked on code for creating stricter TF target gene sets (by setting a MACS2 score threshold, that is based on q-value from ChIP-seq peak calling)

+### 19/2 2020
+* Started writing on background for thesis (about principal component analysis)
+* Looked further into creating smaller TF target gene sets (tested higher MACS2 score thresholds)

+### 20/2 2020
+* Continued writing on background for thesis (PCA)
+* Tested higher MACS2 score thresholds (700, 800) for TF target gene set determination

+### 21/2 2020
+* Wrote code for plotting gene set size vs ratio of variance explained to see correlation and ran said code for datasets from different MACS2 score thresholds
+* Started looking into plotting a heatmap comparing a change over  time of a TF's PC and each individual gene in its gene set

+### 24/2 2020
+* Continued writing on thesis (background - ANOVA)

+### 25/2 2020
+* Continued writing on thesis (background - ANOVA)
+* Tried running PCA on full dataset (all genes) to see how much of the variance the first PC would explain
+* Tested TF gene set generation with very high MACS2 score threshold.
+* Improved code for fetching TF gene sets to be able to handle temporary loss of internet connection